NishantLuitel/MachineLearningFromScratch/README.md

-# ML-learn
+# ML-From-Scratch

-## This project aims to implement many traditional machine learning algorithms from scratch using only numpy.
-I also compare my implementation of these algorithms with
-## Scikit-learn algorithms by comparing performance evaluatiion on benchmark datasets.
+#### This project aims to implement many traditional machine learning algorithms from scratch using only Numpy.
+I also compare my implementation of these algorithms with Scikit-learn algorithms by comparing performance evaluation on benchmark datasets.

+### Currently Implemented Algorithms:
++ ClusterMethods:
+  -

+Note: I am currently working on this project.
+I hope to add about 10 more algorithms to this repository.